Tummy Tuck in Tijuana, Mexico

 Male patients interested in having an abdominoplasty will be pleased to know that this procedure can be tailored to their aesthetic needs.

-Tummy tucks have become increasingly popular for men and are no longer thought of as a ‘women specific’ surgery.
+Tummy tucks have become increasingly popular for men with loose skin and are no longer thought of as a ‘women-specific’ surgery.
 For men, a tummy tuck can help restore a flat stomach that cannot be achieved through diet and exercise alone.
 Male patients who have recently lost a large amount of weight can particularly benefit from a tummy tuck and repair their abdominal muscles and get rid of excess skin.

-In order to better understand how a male tummy tuck can help you achieve a flatter stomach, contact us and schedule your free virtual consultation.
+In order to better understand how a male tummy tuck can help you achieve a flatter stomach, contact us and schedule your free virtual consultation with our plastic surgeons.
 A plastic surgeon will go over the procedure and your expectations and explain, in detail, the cost and results you can expect from plastic surgery.

 Male Tummy Tuck Recovery